Omar-AT-Hashem/udagram-deployment-udacity/documentation/pipeline.md

 ### Steps

---Developer update the code localy [ add new feature, fix a bug, ...etc ] --Push the changes to the github repo
+--Developer update the code localy [ add new feature, fix a bug, ...etc ]<br>
+--Push the changes to the github repo<br>
---Circle Ci will trigger this changes and will start the pipeline -Install Node
+--Circle Ci will trigger this changes and will start the pipeline<br>
+-Install Node<br>
--Install AWS Elastic Beanstalk
+-Install AWS Elastic Beanstalk<br>
--Install AWS CLI
+-Install AWS CLI<br>
--install Front-End Dependencies
+-install Front-End Dependencies<br>
--Install API Dependencies
+-Install API Dependencies<br>
--Build Front-End
+-Build Front-End<br>
--Build API
+-Build API<br>
---Wait for the user's approval to deploy the application -Update API code in Elastic Beanstalk ( Deploy The API ) -Update Front-End code in S3 Bucket ( Deploy The Front-End )
+--Wait for the user's approval to deploy the application<br>
+-Update API code in Elastic Beanstalk ( Deploy The API )<br>
+-Update Front-End code in S3 Bucket ( Deploy The Front-End )<br>